Alongri/AT-commands-fuzzer/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](LICENSE).

+Feel free to use and modify the script according to your needs.

 ##Author
 Alon Gritsovsky